E-Invoicing in Europe 2026 - The Big Bang: Belgium, France, Poland and What It Means for UK Sellers

 The year 2026 will go down in European business history as the moment e-invoicing stopped being a niche curiosity and became the norm.
-Four major EU economies - Belgium, Poland, France and Spain - are introducing mandatory B2B e-invoicing practically at the same time.
+Three major EU economies - Belgium, Poland and France - are introducing mandatory B2B e-invoicing practically at the same time, and Spain is close behind with its own mandate phasing in from 2027.
 This is not a distant vision.
 It is happening right now.

 If you run a business, sell digital products, offer SaaS services or process transactions through Stripe - this article is for you.
 Here is everything you need to know not just to survive the change, but to come out stronger.